KumareshBabuNS/spring-cloud-workshop-1/README.md

 2. Get a free [PWS account](https://login.run.pivotal.io/login), we don't mind you swipe your credit card too :)
 3. [CURL](https://curl.haxx.se/download.html) or any browser-based REST client like [this](https://www.getpostman.com/)
 4. JDK 1.8
-5. You can copy and paste, but make sure you read the remark inline

 ---